 Invasive plants (also known as noxious weeds) are typically non-native plants that have been introduced to the Comox Valley without their natural insect predators or plant pathogens to keep them in check.
 For this reason, and because of their aggressive growth, these invasive plant species can be highly destructive, competitive and difficult to control.
+Bylaw No. 2347, Schedule A, lists the invasive species for the electoral areas within the CVRD.

 Vancouver Island and our surrounding coastal communities possess some of the world's most diverse and rare ecosystems and support many endangered species that depend on these unique habitats for their survival.
 Weed control helps to protect our agricultural productivity and biodiversity from the negative impact of invasive plants.